UAVs-at-Berkeley/uavs_site/teams.md

 </div>

 ## CALFPV Drone Racing Team
-FPV (First Person View) drone racing is an adrenaline rush like no other.
+<a href="https://en.wikipedia.org/wiki/First-person_view_(radio_control)" target="_blank">FPV</a> (First Person View) drone racing is an adrenaline rush like no other.
+We design, build, and pilot high-powered quadcopters capabale of flying up to 100mph through video goggles giving us a live view of what the aircraft sees.
+We set up airgates and pylons and race a course, or fly acrobatic freestyle in unique locations.
+The CALFPV team competes on a national level with other university FPV racing teams and travels to Purdue Univerity for the <a href="http://collegiatedroneracingassociation.com/" target="_blank">Collegiate Drone Racing National Championship</a> each year.

 <div class="box alt">
 <div class="row uniform">